httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Float {#ser-float}

-Given a float as input_float:
+Given a float as input_float, return an ASCII string suitable for use in a textual HTTP header value.

 0. If input_float's fractional component has more than six digits of precision, fail serialisation.
 1. If the number of digits of precision in input_float's fractional component plus those in its integer component add to more than fifteen digits, fail serialisation.